simeononsecurity/simeononsecurity.ch/content/articles/the-ethical-condsiderations-and-challenges-of-using-ai-in-cybersecurity/index.en.md

 ### Complexity

 AI in cybersecurity involves complex algorithms that can be difficult to understand.
 This complexity makes it challenging to identify errors or biases in the system.
-It is essential to ensure that the AI system is transparent and can be audited to identify potential errors or biases.
+You need to ensure that the AI system is transparent and can be audited to identify potential errors or biases.

 ### Adaptability

-Cybersecurity threats are constantly evolving, and it is essential to ensure that AI systems can adapt to new threats.
-It is essential to continuously update the AI system to keep up with the latest threats.
+Cybersecurity threats are constantly evolving, and you need to ensure that AI systems can adapt to new threats.
+You need to continuously update the AI system to keep up with the latest threats.

 ### Human Oversight